tuub/theses-publisher-policies/policies.md

 Last checked: 16.06.2021

 #### Re-use permitted for...
-Unless otherwise agreed, i.e. if no copyright transfer agreement or other written agreement was used:

 * Article, Book chapter
-* Accepted manuscript, Published version
-* Embargo: 12 months
+* Accepted manuscript: yes, unless otherwise agreed, i.e. if no copyright transfer agreement or other written agreement was used :warning: 12 months embargo
+* Published version: yes, unless otherwise agreed, i.e. if no copyright transfer agreement or other written agreement was used :warning: 12 months embargo

 #### Re-use before official publication by publisher
 Policy unknown → please contact the managing editor